 In South Carolina, you can file for divorce based on five grounds.
 These include a single, no fault, ground that applies if you and your spouse have been living separate and apart for one year and four additional fault grounds:

-Through the legal action of divorce, spouses will have to determine equitable division of property (i.e. dividing homes, cars, household belongings, bank accounts, retirement accounts, and debt, etc.).
-Equitable division or equitable distribution of marital property does not necessarily mean a 50-50 split.
+Through the legal action of divorce, spouses will have to determine equitable division of property.
+This includes dividing homes, cars, household belongings, bank accounts, retirement accounts, and debt, etc. Equitable division or equitable distribution of marital property does not necessarily mean a 50-50 split.
 Marital debt will also be equitably divided among the spouses.

 If children are involved, spouses will need to determine issues of custody, visitation, and child support.
 Click here for more information about issues involving: Child Custody, Visitation, and Child Support.

-We first ask our clients “what are your goals in litigation.”
+First, we ask our clients “what are your goals in litigation.”
 Once we know a client’s goals, together we’ll devise a game plan to get our client’s their desired end result.
 As you can see, there are a number of issues involved in the legal action of divorce.
-Selecting the right attorney is important to assure that you have a partnership with an attorney that will ensure your best interests are served and fought to protect.
+Selecting the right attorney is important.
+You need to have a partnership with an attorney that will ensure your best interests are served and fought to protect.

-We encourage you to give us a call so that we can begin the process of helping you achieve your goals in litigation.
-Let’s help you start the process of moving toward a happier tomorrow.
+We encourage you to give our divorce attorneys in Columbia SC a call.
+A consultation will allow us to begin the process of achieving your goals in litigation.
+Let’s help you move toward a happier tomorrow.